How to Get Rid of Bags Under Eyes: Treatment at home or Therapies?

 8. See your derm about microneedling

-Microneedling is also known as collagen induction therapy.
-Proponents say it reduces wrinkles, scarring, and even pigment issues, like dark circles and under-eye bags.
+Another name for microneedling is collagen induction therapy.
+Its supporters claim that it lessens wrinkles, scars, and even pigment-related problems like dark circles and under-eye bags.

 bleeding